aaronbloomfield/ics/hws/hw-forensics.md

 - The Cyber Range will disconnect after a certain amount of inactivity.
 However, Autopsy needs to run for quite some time.
 Thus, you should do this while you are already using the computer for something else so that you can keep it from disconnecting (move a window around or something).
 - If you want to use a tool that is not installed, the terminal will tell you what command to run to install the tool.
 Just run that command and then use the tool.

+#### Using your own machine

+We do not recommend using your own machine.
+Autopsy is notoriously hard to install, and has caused a lot of frustration to students trying to do so.
+And it does not work on M1 or M2 Macs.

 #### Autopsy limitations